 Coulson: Sometimes I can't help myself with the cool.

 - Siegfried from All Creatures Great and Small has a bad habit of blaming his mistakes on other people, as well as criticizing them for faults he also possesses.
 And he does it so sanctimoniously.

 James: You know the one thing I can't stand about your brother, Tris?
 It's when he gets patient with you.
 He gets this saintly look on his face and you know that any moment now he's going to forgive you.
 For something he's just done.

-In the Babylon 5 episode "The Geometry of Shadows", technomage Elric refutes Londo's false denial about pestering Elric for an audience by producing a recording of Vir delivering just such a request.
-Londo complains, "Recording a conversation — a very low thing to do." as the screen cuts to a shot of the hidden camera Londo had just planted in Sheridan's office.
+- In the Babylon 5 episode "The Geometry of Shadows", technomage Elric refutes Londo's false denial about pestering Elric for an a event of Vir delivering just such a request.
+Londo complains, "Recording a conversation __ a very low thing to do." as the screen cuts to a shot of the hidden camera Londo had just planted in Sherifian's office.